Click on this link to return to main Brandy Bottom page

 The last part of the spoil covering the floor of the Old Boiler House was removed on 30 August.
 Work continued on the viewing platform in the Vertical Engine House on 30 August and it was completed on 02 September.

 At present access to the site is limited to days when there is a work party in progress.
-These are currently scheduled for the following dates in 2017:
+The last scheduled one for 2017 is on Wed 13 December.

 Click on this link to return to main Brandy Bottom page